aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/igloweffectivedata/_index.md

 ---
 title: IGlowEffectiveData
-second_title: Aspose.Sildes for Java API Reference
+second_title: Aspose.Slides for Java API Reference
-description: p
- Immutable object which represents a Glow effect in which a color blurred outline is added outside the edges of the object.
+description:  Immutable object which represents a Glow effect in which a color blurred outline is added outside the edges of the object.
 type: docs
 weight: 803